home-assistant/home-assistant.io/source/_integrations/openuv.markdown

 1. Any `HTTP 403` response will create a persistent notification asking you to re-authenticate the OpenUV integration.
-2. In the case of an overrun API call limit, once the `homeassistant.update_entity` service call is successful, existing re-authentication notifications will automatically be removed.
+2. In the case of an overrun API call limit, once the `homeassistant.update_entity` service call is again successful, existing re-authentication notifications will automatically be removed.

 If you receive a re-authentication notification and are certain that your key has merely